-Follow these four lessons on building a solid credit profile after you graduate
+Follow these four lessons on how to build a great credit profile after you graduate from college

 Dear Opening Credits,